Adam-Miles/Ghost-hunters-simulation/README.txt

 complete, it will print out if the hunters successfully determined the ghost while printing the evidence they found to solidify this claim, or the hunters may lose by leaving out of fear or boredome causing the ghost to win.

-BONUS MARKS IMPLEMENTATIONS:
-● Allow the user to specify both name and device of hunters at the beginning.
-● Use print formatting to make the simulation data clear and easy to read using consistent fixed-width columns